pycontribs/pyrax/docs/cloud_databases.md

     inst.delete("john.doe")

-the API will actually delete the user `"john"`, and `"john.doe"` will be untouched!
+the API actually deletes the user `"john"`, and `"john.doe"` is untouched!
 The best way to avoid this problem is to ensure that you do not use user names that contain periods.
 If you must include periods, do not use pyrax or any other cloud API-based tool to delete them.
 Instead, use any one of the many MySQL admin tools available.